Cat5TV/cat5tv-miners/README.md

 ### Bitcoin CPU Mining

+#### Not Recommended

 This miner uses the system's CPU instead of the GPU, making it ideal for systems that lack a powerful GPU.
 Requires a Debian-based distro.

+Bitcoin mining is extremely competetive, and unless you have an ASIC, it will likely be unprofitable.

 **Currency:** Bitcoin